-Review where your audience is on the rejection-adoption scale.
+Review where your audience is on the rejection - adoption scale.
 Ask, what might be getting in the way of them supporting you?
-There are so many different views out in the world and many are misconceptions.
-They might be basing their views and decisions on misconceptions about your issue.
-A good buy-in message addresses and counters your audience's misconceptions.
-Provide a new and / or surprising perspective that helps them overcome their barrier to moving along the rejection scale.
-Countering misconceptions needs to be done carefully respectfully and diplomatically so does not come across as bullying or lecturing.
+A good buy-in message addresses and counters your audience's misconceptions or provides a perspective that helps them overcome their barrier.
+Countering misconceptions needs to be done carefully, respectfully and diplomatically so that it does not come across as bullying or lecturing 3.
+The ASK Message